-Sometimes getting something off your chest is an important step in coping with a situation – so you know that you’re not aloneThe Duke of Cambridge
+Sometimes getting something off your chest is an important step in coping with a situation – so you know that you’re not aloneThe Prince of Wales

 Thank you, Rhonda, for allowing us to visit your school today, and to Marie for giving us both this wonderful ‘Back to School’ experience.